OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 [!include[Data types preview availability note](../includes/excel-data-types-preview.md)]

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with the card component of entity value data types.
-An entity value, or [EntityCellValue](/javascript/api/excel/excel.entitycellvalue), is a container for data types and similar to an object in object oriented programming.
+An entity value, or [EntityCellValue](/javascript/api/excel/excel.entitycellvalue), is a container for data types and similar to an object in object-oriented programming.

 The card component displays as a modal window in the Excel UI.
 It shows additional information contained within an entity value, beyond what's already visible in a cell.
 This article introduces card properties, layout options for the card, and card data attribution functionality.